Who Are We?

-Built as part of Burnaby South Secondary School, the Michael J. Fox Theatre plays an important role in the life of the Burnaby community.
+Built as part of Burnaby South Secondary School, the Michael J Fox Theatre plays an important role in the life of the Burnaby community.
 Opened in 1993, this professional, community-style theatre offers a beautiful, practical and affordable venue for amateur and professional artists, enhancing the city’s already-rich cultural fabric.
-A steady schedule of multicultural performances, dance, theatre, music and other community events help make it one of the busiest theatre venues in the lower mainland.
+A steady schedule of multicultural performances, dance, theatre, music and other community events help make it one of the busiest venues in the Lower Mainland.

 Theatre operations are overseen by an independent, non-profit society.
 The Michael J Fox Theatre Society Board consists of community volunteers and functions independently of the Burnaby School Board.